Susan Floyd

 Susan Floyd (born May 13, 1968) is an American actress who has appeared in many episodes of Law & Order, as well as numerous other television series.
 She has also had featured roles in several motion pictures, including Domestic Disturbance and Forgiven, and starred opposite Al Pacino and Jerry Orbach in Chinese Coffee.
-Along with mainstream films, she has also appeared in a 2003 indie film Particles of Truth.
+Along with mainstream films, she has also appeared in a 2003 indie film Particles of Truth.She also appeared in the HBO prison drama series Oz as Genevieve Beecher.

 Personal life

 Floyd has been married to Brian Edward Doolittle since 2010, and has 2 children with him.